iannesbitt/readgssi/README.md

 - Thomas Paulin ([@thomaspaulin](https://github.com/thomaspaulin))

 ## future
-- GPS transcription (read from associated DZG file or CSV with mark name, lon, lat, elev, time)
+- GPS transcription (read from associated DZG file or CSV with fields `mark name, lon, lat, elev, time`)
 - supplementing a flag indicating geophysical format (HDF5, SEGY, etc.) will write to that format
 - calls to readgssi.readgssi(filename) from script or python shell will return np array and critical file statistics